-We offer a generous ratio of laboratory time to lecture time in the belief that understanding comes best when you apply theory in a practical environment.
-In the first and second years the ratio is around 50:50.
-In the third and fourth years, project work largely replaces laboratory work.
+We offer practical degree programmes with a high ratio of laboratory time to lecture time in the belief that understanding comes best when you apply theory in an experimental environment.
+In the first and second years the ratio is approximately 50:50.
+In later years, project work - in which you will become an independent investigator - largely replaces laboratory work.

 Assessment is by examination and coursework.
 The relative weighting differs between units.
 The final-year projects are assessed by thesis, interview, poster presentation and supervisor report.